Skip to Main Content

 6. Select Save and the expression will display in your Quiz question or Label.

-Moodle's legacy text editor - TinyMCE can still be activated.
-We do not recommend that this is used as it enables you add to non-accessible colour contrasts and fonts.
+Moodle's legacy text editor - Atto can still be activated temporarily.
 If you need to switch it on:

-1. Select the profile icon at the top-right of Moodle.
+1. Open the User menu at the top-right of Moodle.

 2. Choose Preferences.

-4. From the drop-down menu choose TinyMCE HTML Editor.
+4. From the drop-down menu choose Atto HTML Editor.

-6. If you want to revert back to Default editor (Atto) then repeat the above steps selecting Default editor from the drop-down menu.
+6. If you want to revert back to Default editor (TinyMCE) then repeat the above steps selecting Default editor from the drop-down menu.

 Creative Commons Licence